gourdian25/sigil/README.md

 ## Installation

 You can install Sigil directly using a single command.
-However, the installation method depends on your shell:
+The installation script will:
+1. Download the latest version of Sigil.
+2. Install dependencies (if not already installed).
+3. Make Sigil executable and place it in a directory included in your `$PATH` (e.g., `/usr/local/bin`).

 ### For Bash or Zsh
 Run the following command in your terminal: